Colonic irrigation helps to cope with some unpleasant diseases or even wholly prevents their development.

 Candidiasis of the intestines (thrush) is an intestinal lesion caused by a fungal microflora (the primary pathogen is Candida albicans).
 It worsens the immune system’s functionality with severe symptoms.

-Candidiasis of the intestine is difficult to confirm since many healthy people with normal microflora have fungi of the genus Candida and are carriers of fungal infection.
+Candidiasis of the intestine is difficult to confirm since many healthy people with normal microflora have Candida fungi and are carriers of fungal infection.
 Therefore, fungal bowel disease, which leads to a pathological process, is seldom detected in people with a healthy immune system.

 The detection of more than 1000 colony-forming units of Candida albicans per gram of pathological biomaterial indicates a disease with candidiasis of the intestine and excludes the carriage of fungal flora.